-As indicated in Trustee Elections By-law No. 1-93 attached as Appendix A seven trustees are elected at large to the Board of Education for a four year term.
+As indicated in Trustee Elections By-law No. 2018-TE-SD40-02 attached as Appendix A seven trustees are elected at large to the Board of Education for a four-year term.
 The one electoral area for the district is the Municipality of New Westminster.
-Therefore all trustees are elected at large.
+Therefore, all trustees are elected at large.

+2. Inaugural Meeting and Subsequent Annual Meeting

+2.1 Inaugural Meeting
-- 2. Inaugural Meeting and Subsequent Annual Meeting - 2.1 Inaugural Meeting - 2.1.1 An Inaugural Meeting of the Board of Education shall be convened by the Secretary Treasurer or designate on the first Tuesday after December 1 following Trustee elections, or as soon thereafter as it is convenient.
-The order of business shall include:

-- 2.1.1.1 Report of Retiring Chairperson - 2.1.1.2 Statement of the Returning Officer; - 2.1.1.3 To make a prescribed oath of office, by oath or solemn affirmation; - 2.1.1.3.1 Each trustee will take the oath of office immediately following the call to order of the inaugural meeting after a general election.
-Special provisions will be made for a trustee taking office following a by-election. - 2.1.1.4 Election of Chairperson and Vice Chairperson; - 2.1.1.5 Election of BCSTA Provincial Council delegate and alternate delegate; - 2.1.1.6 Election of BCPSEA representative and alternate.
+- 2.1.1 An inaugural meeting of the Board of Education shall be convened by the Secretary-Treasurer or designate on the first Tuesday of November the month following Trustee elections, or as soon thereafter as it is convenient.
+The order of business shall include: - 2.1.1.1 Statement of the Returning Officer; - 2.1.1.2 To make a prescribed oath of office, by oath or solemn affirmation; - 2.1.1.2.1 Each trustee will take the oath of office immediately following the call to order of the inaugural meeting after a general election.
+Special provisions will be made for a trustee taking office following a by-election. - 2.1.1.3 Election of Chair and Vice Chair; - 2.1.1.4 Election of BCSTA Provincial Council delegate and alternate delegate; - 2.1.1.5 Election of BCPSEA representative and alternate.

 (Elections shall be by ballot vote.
 Should an election vote end in a tie, up to two further votes shall be taken to break the tie.
-After the third vote, if a tie continues, the Board shall recess and reconvene at a time of its choosing in order to conduct a fourth vote
+After the third vote, if a tie continues, the Board shall recess and reconvene at a time of its choosing in order to conduct a fourth vote.